nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Architecture

+The ***Architecture*** provides a high-level design of PennyWise and how the various components work together.

 <img src="images/ArchitectureDiagram.png" width="280" />

-The ***Architecture Diagram*** given above explains the high-level design of the App.

-Given below is a quick overview of main components and how they interact with each other.

 **Main components of the architecture**

+Here, we provide a quick overview of main components and how they interact with each other.

 **`Main`** has two classes
 called [`Main`](https://github.com/AY2223S1-CS2103T-W17-2/tp/blob/master/src/main/java/seedu/pennywise/Main.java)